seamusbarnes/learn-in-public/README.md

 This repo is a semi-personal, public record of my software development learning journey.
 It was inspired heavily by [swyx](https://x.com/swyx)'s advice to ["learn in public"](https://gist.github.com/swyxio/9720bd4a30606ca3ffb8d407113c0fe5), which encourages the learner (me) to think deeply about what they are learning, and maybe can help someone on a similar path in the future.
 I will be focusing on documenting purely for myself for the time beging, as I don't expect anyone else to care, but the point is to produce content publicly, rather than simply consume it privately.

+If I am working on something that can be public, or going through a course or lecture/video series, I will keep track of it here.

 # The Story so Far

 I have spent about a year on and off learning programming (almost exclusively Python), data science and machine learning/AI.
 I used [leetcode](https://leetcode.com)/[neetcode](https://www.youtube.com/@NeetCode) to learn data structures and algorithms (and waste time with fun programming puzzles), [kaggle](https://www.kaggle.com/seamusbarnes) competitions to learn data science, Jeremy Howard's [fastai](https://course.fast.ai/) and Andrej Karpathy's [Neural Networks: Zero to Hero](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ) courses to learn machine learning, and messed around with other courses/projects/content here and there.
 I also started using Anki after reading Michael Nielsen's amazing essay [Augmenting Long-term Memory](https://augmentingcognition.com/ltm.html).